OCA/l10n-france/l10n_fr_siren_lookup/readme/USAGE.rst

-A button "Pre-Fill / Update" is added on company form views.
+To update an existing parter, go to the partner form view and click on *Action > SIREN Lookup*.

 By default, the search field is filled with Company name.
-To get more accurate results, you may want to add the City name where the company is registered then click on "Search"
+To get more accurate results, you may want to add the City name where the company is registered.
+Then click on *Lookup*.

-A list of company is proposed.
-You may want to click on one in order to see corresponding information or directly selecting company from treeview.
-Once a company is selected, wizard goes away and corresponding company information are added/updated in "Legal Infos" page from NoteBook.
+A list of company is displayed.
+You may want to click on one in order to see corresponding information or directly selecting company from tree view.
+Once a company is selected, the partner information is updated and a message is logged in the chatter.